 Our work in Zambia

 Those held in Zambian prisons are especially at risk for contracting tuberculosis.
 In But Free (IBF) and LHL International believe that it is unacceptable for inmates to be exposed to TB contagion during incarceration.
-Therefore, we work with training prison employees and lobbying prison authorities in a total of seven prisons in Copperbelt Province, in addition to teaching inmates about TB and HIV.
+Therefore, we have introduced TB screening of all new entries to 11 prisons in Copperbelt- and Central province.
+We also train prison employees and inmates about TB and HIV.

 Commemoration of World Tuberculosis Day at Kamfinsa State Prison in Kitwe, Zambia.